 Aftercare is included within your treatment price and you will have access to a range of specialists and information to help you with your aftercare and support.

 You may experience some gastric balloon side effects such as gastric discomfort, nausea and vomiting, but they should only be short-term.

+Most people don't experience any complications at all but you should be aware of the risks.
 Possible complications from a gastric balloon procedure may include:

 - Feeling imbalanced, similar to sea sickness.